bh247484/word-game/README.md

 ## React App

 State is handled by a few different reducers `gameConfigReducer.ts`, `gridReducer.ts`, and `scoreReducer.ts` all found in `/vite-react-app/src/reducers/`.
-The `gridReducer` in particular contains some interesting/challenging logic that maps user input to the grid and clear letters when a word is successfully scored.
+The `gridReducer` in particular contains some interesting/challenging logic that maps user input to the grid and clears letters when a word is successfully scored.

 The "Game Board" component orchestrates app state, it's located here: `/vite-react-app/src/components/game-board/index.tsx`.
 It contains some interesting lifecycle and timing logic handled by a `useInterval` hook.
 Credit due to [this article](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) by Dan Abramov on React interval setting.